How Services & Guarantees Connect to Primary Contracts

 The Trust Problem in Islamic Finance

 When customers give capital or assets to institutions or agents, trust is essential.
 Agency relies on transparency: agent must disclose conflicts, follow principal's instructions, account for assets.
-Investment Agency adds a profit-sharing dimension—the agent has incentive to maximize returns but no guarantee to offer.
-Guarantees, by contrast, allow the creditor to shift risk without the debtor bearing all default risk.
+Investment Agency adds an incentive dimension: the agent has reason to maximize returns but no guarantee to offer.
+Guarantees, by contrast, add creditor recourse and credit support without releasing the debtor unless the contract expressly provides otherwise.
 This is how Islamic finance balances fairness with efficiency.